Association of Professional Economists of British Columbia

 Who We Are

 The Association of Professional Economists of British Columbia (APEBC) is an association of business economists.
 Our members work for a diverse range of organizations that include government organizations, financial instututions, academic institutions, and in independent consulting firms.
-APEBC is British Columbia’s provincial chapter of the Canadian Association for Business Economists (CABE).
+APEBC is British Columbia’s provincial chapter of the Canadian Association for Business Economics (CABE).

 APEBC was founded in 1967 in Vancouver, and was incorporated on May 10, 1968 as a non-profit society.